LuigiGuerriero1999/codegenerator_FXML_Haskell/README.md

 # Codegenerator from SceneBuilder-FXML to Haskell
 This codegenerator can convert **SceneBuilder-FXML** to **Haskell** code for developing GUIs.
-The Haskell-code that is being generated uses the **gi-gtk** library wich underlying used **GTK**.
+The Haskell-code that is being generated uses the **gi-gtk** library wich underlying is using the **GTK** toolkit.
 The codegenerator was created by the two authors of this repository (Kai and Luigi) for their master's thesis at the University of Hasselt and KU Leuven.
 The research project was performed at the research group of FunTTOP (ACRO and DTAI).

-The codegenerator can succesfully convert and generate the following JavaFX subset:
+The codegenerator is built in Java and can succesfully convert and generate the following JavaFX subset:
 <table>
 <tr><th>Containers</th><th>Controls</th></tr>
 <tr><td>